Studying ballistic aggregation phenomena through efficient Time Stepping approaches: A new time-stepping method

 where $V_{C^n_k}$ is the velocity of each cluster at time $n$ and $R=\max_i(R_i)$.
 This condition is enough to ensure that each particle $i$ during one time-step does not travel more than its own radius, however it may be a non optimal condition since it would require the computation of the maximum value of the particle velocities at each time step.
 Moreover this choice may be too restrictive for large box sizes.
 In the next section we will discuss the role of this parameter and explore different values for $\Delta t^n$ showing that it indeed plays a leading role in the results.

 Second in order to speed up the algorithm, one may subdivide the domain into boxes of given length $\ell> 2 \max_i R_i$ and then modify Step 2c) by searching for overlapping between spheres that lie within the same box or in neighboring boxes only.
-This allows to reduce the number of operations needed to have information about the cluster and transforms the computational cost of order $ (N-N_c(t))^2$, where $N_c(t)$ is the number of collisions that have taken place at time $t$, to order $(N-N_c(t))\log(N-N_c(t))$ \cite{Nature} where consequently $N-N_c(t)$ determines the number of possible interactions at time $t$.
-We will detail this part of the algorithm in the sequel.
-Let observe that $N-N_c(t)$ represents only a crude estimate of the number of possible collisions at time $t$ since the precise number is certainly lower and depends on the shape of the clusters and thus it cannot be determined in advance.
+This allows to reduce the number of operations needed to have information about the cluster and transforms the computational cost of {order $N^2$, to order $N\log_2(N)$ \cite{Nature}.
+Let observe that this represents only a crude estimate of the number of possible collisions at time $t$ since the precise number is certainly lower and depends on the shape of the clusters and thus it cannot be determined in advance.
+In fact, particles within the same cluster are excluded from potential interactions, meaning that only particles from different clusters are considered for interaction.
+This approach simplifies the computational process by reducing the number of possible interactions that need to be evaluated, focusing only on inter-cluster interactions.}

 During the minimization algorithm in Step 2c), the clusters increase their dimension trying to avoid overlapping of the spheres.
 This expansion may lead to new overlapping with nearby clusters that were not in contact at the previous iteration.
 This is the reason for which in Step 2d) we actualize the set of adhesive spheres and solve the minimization problem again with this new set.
 As expected, the change in the topology of the cluster may arrive during the first steps of the iteration procedure.
 Then, as a consequence of the convergence of the minimization method towards an equilibrium configuration the displacement of the spheres at each iteration becomes smaller and smaller thus the possibility of new overlappings decreases and consequently clusters tend to reach a fixed size.